Commercialization Workshop

 Built around decision-making, not technology.

-The Workshop uses proven frameworks from strategic facilitation, innovation design, and service economics, adapted for the specific problem of turning AI capability into new professional services offerings.
+The Workshop uses proven frameworks from strategic facilitation, innovation design, and service economics, adapted for turning AI capability into new offerings.

 The structure follows Kaner’s Diamond of Participatory Decision-Making.
 The divergent phase surfaces assumptions and maps territory your team hasn’t examined together.
 The convergent phase filters and scores.
 In between is what Kaner calls the “Groan Zone,” where different perspectives collide and easy answers fall apart.
 Most workshops skip past this.
 We don’t.
 That’s where your team’s assumptions about what’s possible get challenged by what AI actually makes feasible today.